samuelhavelka/rl-collision-detection/README.md

 # Reinforcement learning for collision detection.
-Uses StableBaselines3 Deep Q Learning RL algorithm for robot control system.
+Uses StableBaselines3 Deep Q Learning RL algorithm to control agent.

 Goal: navigate through an unknown environment without colliding with any walls or obstacles.

 Completed Features:
 - Custom environment with randomly placed obstacles for the robot to avoid.
-- Lidar type sensor to scan environment.
+- Lidar-type sensor to scan environment.
 - Discrete action space.
+- Dict observation space.

 Work in progress features:
 - SLAM: simultaneous localization and modeling.